Risk Management

 High Large

-(6) Risk of fluctuation in construction material prices and labor costs
+(5) Risk of fluctuation in construction material costs and labor rates

-We strive to reduce risks by conducting rigorous pre-order award screening and clarifying the scope of work when submitting estimates.
+We strive to mitigate risks by conducting rigorous pre-order award screening and clarifying the scope of work when submitting estimates.

 High Medium